How Using 3D Printing Has Improved Patient Outcomes at Nemours Children's Hospital

 What was the driver to set up the 3D printing service at Nemours?

-The driver to developing the 3D printing service at Nemours was threefold.
+It was threefold.
 First, through conversations with surgical leadership, physicians began making comments on how they wished that they could use 3D printing techniques to see the orientation of the structures on which they were going to operate.
 This was an initial spark to start funding for the project.

 Second, educationally with our own patients, we knew it would improve communication and understanding.
 Before 3D-printed models, we used commercially produced ones of anatomic regions to explain the disease processes and the risks of certain procedures.
 However, we would sometimes work with the rare diseases that do not have commercially produced models available.
 We knew in other rare specialties that this would also be a significant benefit for the important decisions both clinicians and families have to make.

 Third, we had a vision of personalized medicine towards simulation so that the most complex patients could have their unique disease and anatomy rehearsed before the first incision was made.
-Seeing the anatomy in 2D on a CT or MRI was an advancement, but for those who operate in 3D we felt this would be the best and would lead to better outcomes, decreased complications, decreased time, and decreased cost.
+Seeing the anatomy in 2D on a CT or MRI was an advancement, but for those who operate in 3D we felt this would be the best and would lead to better outcomes, decreased complications, decreased operating room time, and decreased cost.

 Why do you believe radiology is well-positioned to support 3D printing?